A Favorite View is designed to be used in both the Enscape Virtual Reality Presentation Mode and the Enscape Standalone file.

 Favorite Views listed in an Enscape Standalone file

-You can Batch Render all views marked as a Favorite View, to the folder specified in the Enscape Settings Capture tab, by clicking the Batch Render button that you will find at the bottom right of the Manage View.
+You can Batch Render all views that are marked as a Favorite View, to the location specified in the Enscape Settings Capture tab, by clicking the Batch Render button that is to be found at the bottom right of the Manage Views list.
 This button will only become available if at least one view is marked as a Favorite View.

 The Batch Render button as seen in Revit